Ali-Asjad/ADC_extensions/draft/array_delimiter.md

 Keys defined by this overlay:
 - `delimiter` (string, REQUIRED): Default in-cell array delimiter.
 MUST be exactly one Unicode code point in JSON string form (e.g., “|”, “;”, “,”, “\t”).
+- `element_quote_char` (string, REQUIRED): Character used to quote individual array elements, default `"` if omitted.
+- `element_escape_char` (string, REQUIRED): Character used to escape `element_quote_char` within an element.
+Defaults to `\` if omitted.
+- `trim_whitespace` (boolean, REQUIRED): If true, leading/trailing ASCII whitespace around unquoted elements SHOULD be trimmed during parse and SHOULD NOT be added during generation.
+- `allow_empty_elements` (boolean, REQUIRED): If true, empty elements between adjacent delimiters are permitted and must be preserved in round-trip.
 - `attributes` (object, OPTIONAL): Per-attribute overrides, keyed by attribute name.
+Only for array datatype attributes.
 Each value is an object supporting:
   - `delimiter` (string, OPTIONAL): Attribute-specific array delimiter; same single-code-point requirement.
   - `element_quote_char` (string, OPTIONAL): Character used to quote individual array elements, default `"` if omitted.
   - `element_escape_char` (string, OPTIONAL): Character used to escape `element_quote_char` within an element.
 Defaults to `\` if omitted.